DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 **Gizele de Oliveira Martins** is a journalist and a PhD candidate in Communication at the Federal University of Rio de Janeiro (UFRJ).
-She graduated in journalism from PUC-Rio and holds a master's degree in Education, Culture, and Communication in Urban Peripheries from the State University of Rio de Janeiro (UERJ).
+She graduated in journalism from PUC-Rio and holds a master\'s degree in Education, Culture, and Communication in Urban Peripheries from the State University of Rio de Janeiro (UERJ).
 In 2019, she released the book *Militarization and Censorship - the Struggle for Freedom of Expression* in the Maré Favela, in Rio de Janeiro.
 She has lectured internationally and has received numerous awards for her journalism focused on human rights and anti-racism issues.
-She also coaches community communication courses, such as 'Living Histories: The History of Resistance in Rio de Janeiro's Favelas’, and is a consultant and facilitator for the National Network for the Protection of Journalists and Communicators in Brazil.
+She also coaches community communication courses, such as \'Living Histories: The History of Resistance in Rio de Janeiro\'s Favelas', and is a consultant and facilitator for the National Network for the Protection of Journalists and Communicators in Brazil.
 Today, she works with community organizations such as the *Coalizão de Mídias Periféricas*; *Faveladas,